voytas/z80-go-zx/README.md

 * H - half carry, typically set if result of an operation causes carry from lower nibble
 * PV - parity or overflow
 * C - carry, typically set if result of an operation exceeds the register size
+* Y - undocumented flag, typically set to bit 5 or the result
+* X - undocumented flag, typically set to bit 3 or the result

 ### Half carry (H flag) calculation logic:
 a7 a6 a5 a4 a3 a2 a1 a0